Covid 19 coronavirus: Cinemas unlikely to reopen in level 2 because there are no new movies to screen

 Asked if she thought people would shy away from going to the movies out of fear of the virus, Bourke said no, based on the Facebook sentiment she was seeing.

 "People are hanging out to get back to their normal social lifestyle.
-While I think they will expect businesses to do the right thing like having social distancing in place, they cant wait to go to their normal outings."
+While I think they will expect businesses to do the right thing like having social distancing in place, they can't wait to go to their normal outings."

 Bourke said Hawera Cinemas, like others in the sector, needed more help from the Government.